-We have created an online presence with Facebook, Linkedin, Twitter, Instagram.
+We have created an online presence with Facebook, Linkedin, Twitter, and Instagram.
 How do our loved ones close these down?

 To complicate matters, each category of online items has a set of rules and regulations governing inheritance, privacy and distribution issues.
 The lack of consistency across platforms’ policies has made life increasingly difficult for grieving family members attempting to delete, retrieve or redistribute online property.

 In some cases, access to accounts of deceased family members could prove essential to healing or understanding a decedent’s actions.
-In 2011, the parents of a boy who committed suicide, tried to access their son’s Facebook account to more clearly understand why he’d taken his life.
+In 2011, the parents of a boy who committed suicide tried to access their son’s Facebook account to clearly understand why he’d taken his life.
 Even after they obtained a court order, Facebook fought their attempts to recover materials from his account.
 Ultimately, it took the parents one year of legal conflict to win only limited access.

-This experience prompted them to push for legislation that would allow parents and legal guardians to access their children’s online accounts, a project which culminated in the Virginia General Assembly’s unanimous adoption of House Bill 1477, the Uniform Fiduciary Access to Digital Assets Act in the USA.
+This experience prompted them to push for legislation allowing parents and legal guardians to access their children’s online accounts.
+A project culminating in the Virginia General Assembly’s unanimous adoption of House Bill 1477.
+The Uniform Fiduciary Access to Digital Assets Act in the USA.

-Consumers of online services, whether that be social media, cloud services, banking or online purchasing, need to direct the fate of personal accounts well before they die.
+of online services, whether social media, cloud services, banking or online purchasing, need to direct the fate of personal accounts well before they die.
 Concerned individuals should leave passwords and other information with trusted family members or a family attorney and set up accounts to allow family access after death.

 Until we have such a set of definitions, individuals should consider how to distribute their digital legacies and know the steps they must take to see their wishes carried out.